ru-corporate/boo/README.md

 ## Goal

-Access balance sheet, profit and loss and cash flow statements of Russian firms.
-Save time on cleaning the data and boilerplate.
+Access balance sheet, profit and loss and cash flow statements of Russian firms in less time and fewer boilerplate.

 ## Install